MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ![Test Pyramid](/img/test-iac/psconfeu19_test_iac.jpg){: .center-block :}

 The Test Pyramid for IaC could look something like this.
-Where the **x-axis** indicates how mature the IaC project is where the **y-axis** indicates the quality of the code.
+Where the **x-axis** indicates how mature the IaC project is and the **y-axis** indicates the quality of the IaC.
 This is of course a generalization and you should strive to implement all practices, starting from the bottom left and ending up in top right.

 ### Unit Tests

 I personally refer to a `unit tests` for ARM templates as asserted `static code analysis`.
-By using assertion the test should parse, validate and check for [best practices](https://docs.microsoft.com/en-us/azure/azure-resource-manager/template-best-practices) within the given configuration file - ARM template.
+By using assertion the test should parse, validate and check for [best practices](https://docs.microsoft.com/en-us/azure/azure-resource-manager/template-best-practices) within the given configuration file (ARM template).
 (There are open source projects working on creating an AST from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20)).
 As we are not compiling or building a software product we can not rely on any compilers to throw errors on syntactical issues.
-See VDC codeblocks [module.tests.ps1](https://github.com/Azure/vdc/blob/vnext/Modules/SQLDatabase/2.0/Tests/module.tests.ps1) tests and Az.Test [azuredeploy.Tests.ps1](https://github.com/MarkWarneke/Az.New/blob/master/xAz.New/static/src/test/azuredeploytests.ps1) for implementation of unit tests.
+See VDC codeblocks [module.tests.ps1](https://github.com/Azure/vdc/blob/vnext/Modules/SQLDatabase/2.0/Tests/module.tests.ps1) tests and Az.Test [azuredeploy.Tests.ps1](https://github.com/MarkWarneke/Az.New/blob/master/xAz.New/static/src/test/azuredeploytests.ps1) for different implementations of unit tests for ARM templates.

 ### Integration Tests

 We found in our project that you can only safely say an ARM template is valid and deployable if you actually deployed it once.

-As `Test-AzResourceManagerDeployment` is not handled by the Azure Resource Manager Engine, complex templates are not validated fully.
+As `Test-AzResourceManagerDeployment` is not invoking the Azure Resource Manager Engine, complex templates are not validated.
-The general guidance therefore is: let the Azure Resource Manager Engine expand, validate and *execute* the template with all its necessary dependencies and parameters.
+The general guidance therefore is: Let the Azure Resource Manager Engine expand, validate and _execute_ the template with all its necessary dependencies and parameters.
+That means, use the ARM template for a deploy at least once.
 This might be refereed to a System or `Integration Test`.

-It will take some time until you can actually assert on the deployed resource.
+Deploying the solution will take time, but actually asserting on the deployed resource is very beneficial.
-This might be controversial and I love to have a discussion on this topic as some people think of this step as redundant and obsolete.
+This might be a controversial point and I would love to have a conversation on this topic, as some people think of this step as redundant and obsolete.
-However we found it worthwhile having.
+However we found it worthwhile having as it ensures the template is actually deployable.
 The integration test and therefore complete deployment is only needed on a change to the ARM template itself.

 If you have additional `imperative` scripts like post configuration, custom script extension, DSC, you want to test I would emphasize to unit tests these scripts and Mock any Az native calls.
 You don't want to test the implementation of commands like `Get-AzResource`, but test wether your logic of execution and written custom code is doing what is expected.
 Assert if your mocks are called and validate your code flow.

 However, as these scripts communicate with the Azure REST API and might rely on dependencies and mandatory parameters an actual call to the API is mandatory to assert that the code is correct.
 It should be done at least once within the test suite The same applies for any post configuration or DSC.
 You want to make sure the configuration got actually applied.